-Americans for the Arts - COVID-19 Relief Package WEBINAR - MARCH 31, 2020: Americans for the Arts is hosting a free webinar on March 31st, 2020 to discuss the federal COVID-19 Relief Package as it relates to arts organizations and artists.
+Americans for the Arts - COVID-19 Relief Package WEBINAR - recorded on MARCH 31, 2020: Americans for the Arts hosted a free webinar on March 31st, 2020 to discuss the federal COVID-19 Relief Package as it relates to arts organizations and artists.
 You can register for free to watch it.

 Canada's COVID-19 Economic Response Plan: Here's the official Canadian government's website outlining supports available for individuals and businesses.
 Some business owners who would not normally be eligible for employment insurance may be eligible for economic support through this program.

 Canada Emergency Response Benefit (CERB): Details about the CERB - Canada's temporary income support for people who have lost income as a result of the COVID-19 pandemic.
 This page has information about who can apply, and when and how to apply.

 Apply for CERB Through the Canada Revenue Agency (CRA): Here's the page that eligible people can use to apply for the CERB through the CRA starting on April 6, 2020.
 Your best day to apply will depend on the month in which you were born.
 More details are available on the website.

 There are some wonderful organizations that work specifically to support artists and artisans though a crisis.
 And there are other people who are doing a fabulous job of putting together long lists of support resources for craft business owners and visual artists.

 Here are a few sites with lots of resources:

 CERF+ - The Artist's Safety Net: If anybody knows how to support visual artists and craft business owners through an emergency, it's CERF+.